plewyllie/yangre-gui/README.md

 ## Getting Started

 After cloning the project, configure `config.py` with the appropriate paths for the yangre and w3cgrep executables.
-I had some issues with yangre not finding the right library files, so I included an explicit path to the library, feel free to remove or customize this as needed.
+I had some issues with yangre not finding the right library files, so I included an explicit path to the library.
+Feel free to remove or customize this as needed.

-you can launch it directly using python with
+Once configured, launch the web GUI simply with
 ```
 python run.py
 ```